 - We do not charge money at any stage of publication.

 - We do not pay authors for their submissions.

 - Our peer reviewers are generous enough to lend their service and do not charge us any fee.

-- To eliminate any conflict of interest no member associated with the publication or editorial process of postScriptum is eligible for submitting any article that may be subject to blind peer review.
+- To eliminate any conflict of interest no member associated with the publication or editorial process of postScriptum is eligible for submitting an article that may be subject to blind peer review.

 - We do not entertain recommendations for publication from anyone outside our Editorial/Advisory Board.
-Please refrain from dropping name(s) of eminent acquaintance(s) as reference(s) in submission email.
+Please refrain from dropping the name(s) of eminent acquaintance(s) as reference(s) in the submission email.

 - Submissions made after any CFP deadline is considered as out of turn submissions.
 Such submissions may be rejected solely on the ground of being out of turn.

 - All articles submitted for publication are checked for plagiarism before publication.
 However, if any case of plagiarism is reported to us with documentary evidence(s) after publication, the article concerned is to be withdrawn after a verification review.

 - We expect the authors to acquaint themselves with the international ethical standards for publication, available here.

 Source: Wager E & Kleinert S (2011) Responsible research publication: international standards for authors.
 A position statement developed at the 2nd World Conference on Research Integrity, Singapore, July 22-24, 2010.
 Chapter 50 in: Mayer T & Steneck N (eds) Promoting Research Integrity in a Global Environment.
 Imperial College Press / World Scientific Publishing, Singapore (pp 309-16).
 (ISBN 978-981-4340-97-7)